Quantum sensor: Research and applications

-Quantum sensors have applications in a wide variety of fields including microscopy, positioning systems, communication technology, electric and magnetic field sensors, as well as geophysical areas of research such as mineral prospecting and seismology.
-Many measurement devices utilize quantum properties in order to probe measurements such as atomic clocks, superconducting quantum interference devices, and nuclear magnetic resonance spectroscopy.
+Quantum sensors have applications in a wide variety of fields including microscopy, positioning systems, communication technology, electric and magnetic field sensors.
+Many measurement devices utilize quantum properties in order to probe measurements such as atomic clocks, atomic radio receivers, superconducting quantum interference devices, and nuclear magnetic resonance spectroscopy.
 With new technological advancements, individual quantum systems can be used as measurement devices, utilizing entanglement, superposition, interference and squeezing to enhance sensitivity and surpass performance of classical strategies.

 A good example of an early quantum sensor is an avalanche photodiode (APD).
 APDs have been used to detect entangled photons.
 With additional cooling and sensor improvements can be used where photomultiplier tubes (PMT) in fields such as medical imaging.
 APDs, in the form of 2-D and even 3-D stacked arrays, can be used as a direct replacement for conventional sensors based on silicon diodes.

-The Defense Advanced Research Projects Agency (DARPA) launched a research program in optical quantum sensors that seeks to exploit ideas from quantum metrology and quantum imaging, such as quantum lithography and the NOON state, in order to achieve these goals with optical sensor systems such as lidar.
+The U.S. Defense Advanced Research Projects Agency (DARPA) launched a research program in optical quantum sensors that seeks to exploit ideas from quantum metrology and quantum imaging, such as quantum lithography and the NOON state, in order to achieve these goals with optical sensor systems such as lidar.
 The United States judges quantum sensing to be the most mature of quantum technologies for military use, theoretically replacing GPS in areas without coverage or possibly acting with ISR capabilities or detecting submarine or subterranean structures or vehicles, as well as nuclear material.

-- Photonic quantum sensors, microscopy and gravitational wave detectors
+Photonic quantum sensors, microscopy and gravitational wave detectors

 For photonic systems, current areas of research consider feedback and adaptive protocols.
 This is an active area of research in discrimination and estimation of bosonic loss.

 Injecting squeezed light into interferometers allows for higher sensitivity to weak signals that would be unable to be classically detected.
 A practical application of quantum sensing is realized in gravitational wave sensing.
 Gravitational wave detectors, such as LIGO, utilize squeezed light to measure signals below the standard quantum limit.
 Squeezed light has also been used to detect signals below the standard quantum limit in plasmonic sensors and atomic force microscopy.

-- Uses of projection noise removal
+Uses of projection noise removal

 Quantum sensing also has the capability to overcome resolution limits, where current issues of vanishing distinguishability between two close frequencies can be overcome by making the projection noise vanish.
 The diminishing projection noise has direct applications in communication protocols and nano-Nuclear Magnetic Resonance.

-- Other uses of entanglement
+Other uses of entanglement

 Entanglement can be used to improve upon existing atomic clocks or create more sensitive magnetometers.